ibara1454/k8s-overwrite-header-demo/README.md

 # ingress   *       130.211.***.***   80      108s
 ```

 Access to `/` of the external IP.
-This is an normal pattern.
+This is a normal pattern.

 ```bash
 $ curl 130.211.***.*** | jq